Solidarity Under God

 Civil Religion Revisited

-These various moral traditions have replenished a much-discussed ethical vision in recent decades—the American civil religion, an idea as old as the Founders, who envisioned the US not as a Christian nation or a secular citadel but a society based on biblical notions of prophetic justice and also Enlightenment ideas of civic republicanism.
+These moral arguments replenish a particular ethical vision of recent decades—the American civil religion, an idea as old as the Founders, who envisioned the US not as a Christian nation or a secular citadel but a society based on biblical notions of prophetic justice and also Enlightenment ideas of civic republicanism.
 Yale sociology professor Philip Gorski argues that a viable national civil religion needs both traditions to ensure “prophetic republicanism” even if they are often in tension and forever falling short of their ideals.

 Spiritual Tenants of Political Sanity

-After more than a century, the Black social gospel represents one of the few defiantly persistent religious movements that call out the culture’s culprits and adhere to ecumenically Christian notions long associated with the flowering of democracy:
+After more than a century, the Black social gospel represents one of the few defiantly persistent religious movements that call out the culture’s culprits and adhere to ecumenically Christian notions long associated with the flowering of democracy.
+These are foundational to a workable civil religion:

 • the sacredness of the soul bearing the image of God, which argues for individual liberty and equality as well as the freedom of religion.

-• a doctrine of sin, underscoring the need for a balance of power in society (congregations, unions, representative government, voter access, civil disobedience) to stem racial prejudice, oligarchy, the tyranny of monopolies and concentrated power.
+• a doctrine of sin, underscoring the need for a balance of power in society (congregations, unions, representative government, voter access, civil disobedience) to stem oligarchy, concentrated power, and racial prejudice.

-• the providence of God and the goodness of creation, which make partnerships imaginable between a free people and their institutions to work for consensus and public good.
+• the providence of God and the goodness of creation, which make partnerships imaginable and trustworthy between a free people and their institutions to work for consensus and public good.

 • the Bible’s story of redemption, an unbroken earthly promise stretching from Old Testament times to the present day.